Launching Cloud Volumes ONTAP in Azure

 For information about tags, refer to Microsoft Azure Documentation: Using tags to organize your Azure resources.

-On the Preconfigured Packages page, select one of the packages to quickly deploy a Cloud Volumes ONTAP system, or click Create my own configuration.
+Preconfigured Packages: Select one of the packages to quickly deploy a Cloud Volumes ONTAP system, or click Create my own configuration.

 If you choose one of the packages, you only need to specify a volume and then review and approve the configuration.

-On the Licensing page, change the Cloud Volumes ONTAP version as needed, select a license and a virtual machine type, and then click Continue.
+Licensing: Change the Cloud Volumes ONTAP version as needed, select a license, and select a virtual machine type.

 If your needs change after you launch the system, you can modify the license or virtual machine type later.

-On the Azure Marketplace page, follow the steps if Cloud Manager could not enable programmatic deployments of Cloud Volumes ONTAP.
+Subscribe from the Azure Marketplace: Follow the steps if Cloud Manager could not enable programmatic deployments of Cloud Volumes ONTAP.

 The disk size is for all disks in the initial aggregate and for any additional aggregates that Cloud Manager creates when you use the simple provisioning option.
 You can create aggregates that use a different disk size by using the advanced allocation option.

-For help choosing a size, see Choosing a disk size.
+For help choosing a disk type and size, see Sizing your system in Azure.

 Some of the fields in this page are self-explanatory.
 The following table describes fields for which you might need guidance: